tersesystems/terse-logback/README.md

 You want to start up a project immediately and figure things out?
 Okay then.

 The project is configured into several modules.
-The most relevant one to start with is `logback-structured-config` which shows a finished project put together.
+The most relevant one to start with is [`logback-structured-config`](https://github.com/tersesystems/terse-logback/tree/master/logback-structured-config/src/main/resources) which shows a finished project put together.
+You can see it on [mvnrepository](https://mvnrepository.com/artifact/com.tersesystems.logback/logback-structured-config) but you will need a custom resolver, so better to read through the whole thing.

 The `logback-structured-config` module contains all the logback code and the appenders, and is intended to be deployed as a small helper library for your other projects, managed through Maven and an artifact manager, or just by packaging the JAR.